 Flood Forecasting and Warning

-The responsibility for dealing with flood emergencies in Ontario is shared by municipalities, conservation authorities, and the Ontario Ministry of Natural Resources.
+The responsibility for dealing with flood emergencies in Ontario is shared by municipalities, conservation authorities, and the Ontario Ministry of Natural Resources and Forestry.
 As with all emergencies, municipalities have the primary responsibility for the welfare of residents and are required to incorporate flood emergency response into municipal emergency planning.
 Conservation Authorities are primarily responsible for operating a forecasting and warning system and for monitoring and advising municipalities on flood conditions.
-The Ministry of Natural Resources coordinates the provincial response in support of municipal action and supports the Conservation Authority’s flood forecasting programs.
+The Ministry of Natural Resources and Forestry coordinates the provincial response in support of municipal action and supports the Conservation Authority’s flood forecasting programs.

 Conservation Authorities have several areas of responsibility for flood emergencies: